Slow Cooker Turkey Breast is perfect as Thanksgiving dinner for two or serves as an easy meal prep idea.

-- The time it takes to cook a turkey breast completely depends on the size of the breast, whether it is bone-in or boneless, your cooking temperature, and your method of cooking, so it is impossible to tell you a standard time of how long to cook a turkey breast.
+- The time it takes to cook a bone-in cut of turkey completely depends on the size of the breast, whether it is bone-in or boneless, your cooking temperature, and your method of cooking, so it is impossible to tell you a standard time of how long it takes to cook.

 - If you roast a bone in turkey breast in the oven at a high temperature, you can count on it taking about 2 hours.
 Using the low setting in the slow cooker, you can plan on it taking about 4-5 hours.
 If you’re using your electric pressure cooker, or Instant Pot, you can count on it taking about 30 minutes using high pressure.

-- The only way to know when a turkey breast is completely cooked is to check the turkey’s temperature.
+- The only way to know when a a large cut of meat like this is completely cooked is to check the turkey’s temperature.
 The turkey is done when it reaches 165°F in the thickest part of the breast meat.

 Slow Cooker Turkey Breast